gazugafan/vscode-indent-on-paste/README.md

 Attempts to re-indent code before it is pasted, using some generalized indentation rules.
 This was inspired by, but completely separate from [Paste and Indent by Rubymaniac](https://github.com/rubymaniac/vscode-paste-and-indent).

 ## Another Paste and Indent extension?
 Rubymaniac's extension is awesome, but it selects and reformats code after it has been pasted in.
 This seems to have led to some weird bugs where bits of code are left selected after pasting.
-This extension bypasses VS Code's clipboard functionality altogether, and instead modifies the content to be pasted before placing it in the editor using alternative methods.
+This extension takes a different approach by modifying the clipboard contents *before* it is pasted (and then immediately restores the original clipboard contents aftewards).

 I also wanted to clean up the re-indentation algorithm.
 This extension looks for something resembling a "closing block" on the line following the target location (things like closing braces, closing tags, and PHP template endif's).
 Closing braces are easier to detect in a universal language-agnostic way, and this lets me indent the pasted code accordingly.